Image Source: KTLA-TV YouTube video screenshot

 © 2023 Blaze Media LLC.
 All rights reserved.

-Here's a local news report about the incident:
+Here's more about the harrowing incident:

 Want to leave a tip?